htw-imi-showtime/showtime-website/content/ws20/bachelor/b1-kosmetikinhaltsstoffscanner/future.md

 There are a couple of common allergies like peanuts and shellfish out there.
 Our idea is to have **groups** for these allergies.
 Once a user selects one of the products, we **mark all the related allergies** to that product.
 It should make the **initial setup** of our app a little **easier**.

 #### Advanced camera
 While our camera does what it is supposed to do, it is still pretty bare bones. **Post-processing for our images** is the keyword here.
-Little things like **adjusting the brightness** so the text recognition has an easier time recognizing the text.
+Little things like **adjusting the brightness** so the text recognition has an easier time recognising the text.
 We also want to give the user options like **turning on the flashlight** etc.

 #### Barcode scanning
 There are a couple of apps out there that can scan the barcode of cosmetic products.
 While scanning the text is generally a better idea because not all products have barcodes on them, scanning the barcode still has a **couple of perks**, so **providing both options** is something we will look into as an upcoming feature.